kyan/kyan-slackbot/README.md

 The app currently runs on Heroku.
 Deployment is automatic when something is merged into the ```master``` branch and the tests pass in travis.

+### Scheduler

+We use the Heroku scheduler to run the auto-prompter background job.
+This can be run using:

+    npm run autoprompter

 ### Debugging

 You can debug the app whilst it's running.
 This is really helpful and uses the